Turfjs/turf/README.md

 Other runtimes, such as Deno or Bun, are not officially supported.
 We would be very interested to hear your experiences though.

+When bundling Turf for the browser, ensure your build setup transpiles and polyfills Turf along with all of its transitive dependencies to match your target browsers.

 ## Browser support

 Turf uses Babel to transpile to a JavaScript version usable by most